linneverh/logistics/README.md

 ## How to Use the Project

-You can find the data we use to conduct our analysis following this [file](https://github.com/linneverh/logistics/releases/tag/v1).
+You can find the data we used to conduct our analysis, together with a data EDA, in this [Data file](https://github.com/linneverh/logistics/tree/main/Data).

 For the coding part, we have divided the work into X code files that you can directly run via the github repository: